wp-plugins/easy-wp-parallax-slider/readme.txt

 * Upload images with wordpress media uploder.
 * You can set the slide change the interval.
 * Every slide have its own settings such as text colors, image position etc.
-* Customize the navigation and pager colors.
+* Customize the navigation and pager colors..

 [Easy Wordpress Parallax Slider Demo](http://demo.oscitasthemes.com/demos/easy-wordpress-parallax-slider/ "Easy Wordpress Parallax Slider Demo")